 - the very first examples of obstetric forceps, created and kept secret by the Chamberlen family in the early 17th century;

 - sixty original notebooks of obstetrician and gynaecologist Robert Barnes (1817-1907);

-- the 1555 edition of Vesalius’s de humani corporis.
+- the 1555 edition of Vesalius’s De Humani Corporis Fabrica.

 Heritage collections research appointments and guided tours are by appointment only – contact email@example.com to book.

-June 2022: It is advisable to suggest a number of dates as availability is currently largely limited to Wednesdays and Thursdays.
+Please suggest a number of dates as availability to Heritage services is largely limited to Wednesdays and Thursdays.